USIU-Hackathon/guide/hackathon.md

 ##### What do I get?

 - A **shirt** :)
-- Free Snacks and Drinks.
+- Snacks and Drinks throughout the event.
 - You get to meet other developers and techies.
+- Be part of building a new community.

 ##### Hackathon Guidelines